debigonz/inventoryControlService/README.md

 - **/scripts**: Contains the scripts necessary to create the database.
 It includes some predefined users to facilitate testing of the system.

 - **/postman-collections**: Includes Postman collections that allow testing of the different APIs available in the login service.
 This will help developers verify the functionality of the system more efficiently.

+- **/microservices**: This section defines all the microservices included in the project with their correct configurations.

 ## Setup Instructions